Manuel Tinio: 1896 and the Philippine Revolution

 On September 2, 1896, Manuel Tinio and his men joined the combined forces of Mariano Llanera and Pantaleon Belmonte, capitanes municipales or mayors of Cabiao and Gapan, respectively, in the attack on San Isidro.
 Of 3,000 who volunteered, 500 determined men were chosen for the attack.
 Led by a bamboo orchestra or musikong bumbong of Cabiao, the force came in two separate columns from Cabiao and Gapan and converged in Sitio Pulu, 5 km. from San Isidro.
-Despite the fact that they had only 100 rifles, they furiously fought the Spaniards holed up in the Casa Tribunal, the arsenal, other government buildings and in the houses of Spanish residents.
+Despite having only 100 rifles, they fought the Spaniards holed up in the Casa Tribunal, the arsenal, other government buildings and in the houses of Spanish residents.
 Capt.
 Joaquin Machorro, commander of the Guardias Civiles, was killed on the first day of battle.
 According to Julio Tinio, Manuel's cousin and a participant in the battle, Manuel had a conference in the arsenal with Antonio Luna and Eduardo Llanera, the general's son, immediately after the battle.

 The Spanish authorities hastily organized a company of 200 civilian Spaniards and mercenaries the following day and attacked the overconfident insurgents, driving the besiegers away from the government center.
 The next day more Spanish reinforcements arrived from Peñaranda, forcing the poorly armed rebels to retreat, leaving behind 60 dead.
 The Spaniards went in hot pursuit of the insurgents, forcing those from Cabiao to flee to Candaba, Pampanga, and those from Gapan to hide in San Miguel de Mayumo in Bulacan.
 The insurgents from San Isidro fled across the river to hide in Jaen.
 The relatives of those who were recognized were driven away from their homes by the colonial authorities.
 Manuel Tinio and his troop stayed to protect the mass of people from Calaba, San Isidro, who were all his kinfolk, hastening across the river to Jaen, Nueva Ecija.

 The Spaniards' relentless pursuit of the rebels forced them to disband and go into hiding until January 1897.
 Tinio was a special target.
 At 5 ft 7 in tall, he literally stood out among the attackers, whose average height was below 5 ft.
 He fled to Licab.
 A platoon of cazadores (footsoldiers) was sent to arrest him, forcing Hilario Tinio Yango, his first cousin and the Capitan Municipal of the town, to lead them to him.
 Warned of the approaching soldiers, Manuel again escaped and fled on foot back to San Isidro, where, in the barrios of Calaba, Alua and Sto.
 Cristo, he hid with relatives in their various farms beside the Rio Gapan (now known as the Peñaranda River).
 Fear of arrest compelled him to be forever on the move.
 He never slept in the same place.
 Later on, he would attribute his ill health in his middle age to the privations he endured during those months of living exposed to the elements.